-Pre-requisites: Honors Pre-Calculus, with a grade of 90% or above, and permission of the instructor; College Prep Pre-Calculus with a grade of 95% or higher and permission of the instructor.
+Prerequisites: Honors Pre-Calculus, with a grade of 90% or above, and teacher recommendation; College Prep Pre-Calculus with a grade of 95% or higher and teacher recommendation.
 Students will take an entrance test covering critical pre-calculus concepts such as trigonometry, parameters, exponentials and logarithms.